 Additionally, it’s ideal to have the witness’s signature notarized and to have the witnesses sign a self-proving affidavit.
 By signing a self-proving affidavit, the witnesses will forego the need to appear in court and provide testimony regarding the signing of the will if problems arise in the future.

 What if No Witnesses Saw the Signing of the Document?

 There is one exception to the witness rule.
-In the event that no witnesses see the signing of the document, the will can still be valid.
-A will can still be valid if the will is in the testator’s handwriting, and is both signed and dated.
+In the event that no witnesses see the signing of the document, the will can still be valid if the will is in the testator’s handwriting and is both signed and dated.

 Do I Need an Attorney to Make My Will?

 There is no legal requirement that says an attorney must draft your will, it’s simply common practice to have one do so.

 However, a will includes extremely important instructions on how to handle your affairs in the event of your death.
 It’s the kind of thing you want to get right.